 Who has to comply with PCI-DSS?
 What are the obligations?

-In this personal systems task you must detail the network infrastructure, inventory the equipment (if it has not already been done) and the network devices (firewalls, routers, etc.) and above all, determine network segments in which card data can be found.
+In this personal systems task, you must detail the network infrastructure, inventory the equipment (if it has not already been done) and network devices (firewalls, routers, etc.) and above all, determine network segments in which card details can be found.
 This will obviously be obtained in conjunction with the next task.4.
 Inventory of applications or systems that make use of card data.Development, operations and possibly systems personnel must determine the applications or systems through which card data is transmitted, processed or stored and also indicate where said applications are executed.
 If it is a virtualized environment, we should not worry at first, I will create a specific entry for these cases.5.
 Inventory of data stores containing card data

-Development personnel, operations and eventually systems should determine where card data is stored and how they are stored (in clear or protected in some way).6.
+Development, operations, and eventually systems staff will need to determine where card data is stored and how it is stored (clear or protected in some way).6.
 Evaluate corporate antivirus solution, malware, etc.

-This is requirement 5 of PCI-DSS.
-The key issue is no longer to have an antivirus solution, since every moderately decent organization has it, but the antivirus also has malware protection, which alerts administrators when a virus is located and that audit logs of all these are registered actions, if possible, that said log can be accessed through a centralized console.
-In a first approach, these tasks are the most appropriate.
+This is PCI-DSS requirement 5.
+The key issue is no longer having an antivirus solution, since every halfway decent organization has one, but that the antivirus also has malware protection, that it alerts administrators when a virus is located and that audit logs of all these are recorded. actions, if possible, that said log can be accessible through a centralized console.
+As a first approximation, these tasks are the most appropriate.

 • Diagrams: Visio (commercial)